paulhedlund/2018GISLIS/Exercises/widget3.md

 	![](img/ex3/widg3_pc3.png)

 6) At the end of the file add a new function for adding population and smart phone options to the stat type dropdown control.
+Make sure there is a comma between functions to avoid errors.

     ```
 	_GetStatTypes: function () {